rubyaustralia/rubyconfau-2013-cfp/hiro_asari-jruby_workshop/README.md

 members Charles Oliver Nutter and Hiro Asari lead the first JRuby workshop in the Southern Hemisphere.

+Topics we will cover

-1. JRuby overview
+1. JRuby overview: installation, getting started
-1. Java and Ruby integration
+1. Java and Ruby integration: loading and calling libraries
-1. JRuby on Rails
+1. JRuby on Rails: building and deploying
-1. JRuby debugging
+1. JRuby debugging: finding problems

+Attendees should have a Java VM installed (Java 6 or higher) and have familiarity with the basics of Ruby.
+RVM will make installation easier, but it is not required.

 ## Charles Oliver Nutter